-Take your time to read and understand each of this table tennis tips for beginners, explained in this post and make sure you apply them to your game.
+Take your time to read and understand each of these table tennis tips for beginners, explained in this post, and make sure you apply them to your game.

-It is recommended that you start with a racket that consists of all-around blade and rubbers.
-Avoid buying the fastest and most expensive racket because you simply cannot use it, if you are still a beginner.
+It is recommended that you start with a racket that consists of an all-around blade and rubbers.
+Avoid buying the fastest and most expensive racket because you cannot use it if you are still a beginner.

 Know the rules

-One of my most important table tennis tips for beginners is to know and understand the basic rules of the sport.
+One of my most crucial table tennis tips for beginners is to know and understand the sport’s basic rules.
 You have to know the rules of table tennis if you want to improve your game.
 There is a big difference between basement rules and the official rules of table tennis.

 Learn the basic techniques

-Concentrate more on learning the basic techniques in table tennis which includes the basic serves, the basic strokes, and the basic footwork.
-Do not try to learn any advanced techniques until you are able to master the basic techniques.
+Concentrate more on learning the basic techniques in table tennis, including the basic serves, the basic strokes, and the basic footwork.
+Do not try to learn any advanced techniques until you can master the basic techniques.

-Focus and listen to your coach, follow instructions you read from eBooks or watch on videos from the internet or DVDs.
+Focus and listen to your coach, follow instructions you read from eBooks, or watch videos from the internet or DVDs.
 Always focus on improving your game and avoid any distractions.

 Use the right grip

-You must first know the different types of grip and how to use the right grip that can help you develop your game quickly.
+You must first know the different grip types and how to use the proper grip that can help you develop your game quickly.